-Rest periods are the time slots during which no work takes place in the sty or within a farm enclosure - i.e. no responsible employees are working there.
+Rest periods are the timesduring which no work takes place in the sty or within a farm enclosure - i.e. no employees are working there.
 Rest periods can therefore extend beyond the statutory night-time rest period in Germany.

 Does a disinfection mat or tub provide adequate equipment for cleaning and disinfecting shoes at sty entries and exits?